 The “Guildhall”, built in 1795, a former municipal building

-After a lovely dinner at the Chapter House restaurant (full review forthcoming), it was time to head back to London.
+After a lovely dinner at the Chapter House restaurant, it was time to head back to London.
 Probably a good thing, given that we were both running on fumes.
-With little traffic, it took us roughly an hour and 20 minutes to get back, despite a couple of missed exits at roundabouts along the way.
-Remember the golden rule concerning roundabouts – it’s impossible to get lost on one, so if you initially aren’t sure which road to take, just go around the entire thing and read all the directional signs.
+With little traffic, it took us roughly an hour and 20 minutes to get back.
+That’s despite a few missed roundabout exits along the way.
+Remember the golden rule with roundabouts – it’s impossible to get lost on one, so if you initially aren’t sure which road to take, just go around the entire thing and read all the directional signs.
 Sure, you’ll be laughed at, but it beats having to find a spot to make a U-turn.
 Along the way, now fully comfortable with driving on the wrong side of the highway, I was able to better enjoy the views of the quiet English countryside.

 Note: this post is part of my multi-part trip report series about my wife and I’s trip to Europe in June/July, 2015.
 Read the trip report introduction for an index and background about our trip.